droptrigger/voice-to-text-telegram-recognition/README.md

 # Voice to text translator

 Telegram bot, for recognizing text from voice messages or video messages.
+Without using an API other than aiogram.
 My TG channel - [Click](https://t.me/CreateTrigger)
 </div>